-Example Direct Data Connection Type: Ultracold (-80°C) Freezers
+Example of a Direct Data Connection Data Source: Thermo Fisher Scientific® Revco and Compatible Ultracold (-80°C) Freezers

-The following diagram shows how many types of ultracold freezers can be connected to the Tempurity System.
+The following diagram shows how some types of ultracold freezers can be connected to the Tempurity System.
 The system connects to the freezer's data port in order to collect the temperatures as they are reported by the ultracold's own internal temperature sensor.
 When using a direct connection, the value collected and stored by the Tempurity System is the same as the value shown on the instrument's front panel.